koalalorenzo/blog/content/posts/202404-shortcuts-spoons-reminder/index.md

 specific app.
 You can [download the shortcut here](https://www.icloud.com/shortcuts/dca360da797e4c28b1221c5b97c83b6a).

 If you find this shortcut useful please [let me know on mastodon](https://mastodon.social/@koalalorenzo)!
-I would appreciate it a lot :heart:
+I would appreciate it a lot :heart: :smile: